carlosatta/hassio-addons/hassio_meross/README.md

 ## Instruction
 All the devices have to be  configured via the Meross app.

-The addons was created to work out of the box with [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/), so I suggest to add at your *`configuration.yaml`* the following configurations:
+The addons was created to work out of the box with [MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/), so I suggest to add in your *`configuration.yaml`* the following configurations:

  ```
 Example configuration.yaml entry